 2. The cost of Advertising on Facebook will increase

 Why do I assume that?
 It’s simple mathematics for advertisement business: Less time on Facebook and fewer ads can only mean Ads will be more expensive.
 To explain that let me give you two basic reasons; 1st we all know that Facebook is trying to maximize the profit for each click paid by advertisers.
-The 2nd, Facebook is now the biggest player in the game with access to billions of users on Facebook, Instagram, and WhatsApp.
+On the 2nd, Facebook is now the biggest player in the game with access to billions of users on Facebook, Instagram, and WhatsApp.
 The brands are willing to fight even harder to be seen in the newsfeed and stay engaged with their audiences.

 As we know in the past, marketers used to focus on the relevant social networks that can drive leads.
 Now, these efforts will get more attention and will be the center focus of the marketing strategy.
-We believe now that marketers and stakeholders will shift their budgets to other social networks that are more safer than Facebook Pages.
-I have seen in the last 3 years a huge increase in Instagram and SnapChat ads which is precisely focused on Stories.
-Despite the fact that majority of sponsored stories are more like Ads than stories but the trend is getting higher and going to be one of the top mediums for marketers.
+We believe now that marketers and stakeholders will shift their budgets to other social networks that are safer than Facebook Pages.
+I have seen in the last 3 years a huge increase in Instagram and Snapchat ads which is precisely focused on Stories.
+Despite the fact that the majority of sponsored stories are more like Ads than stories but the trend is getting higher and going to be one of the top mediums for marketers.

 Targeting different segmentations on different social networks will enhance the quality of brands’ content.
-I believe in 2018 brands will curate more appealing contents for what they used to call as secondary channels.
+I believe in 2018 brands will curate more appealing content for what they used to call as secondary channels.
 This year the presence of brands on all social networks will be more consistent and relevant to the type of audience.

 As Mark says “A world that’s changing really quickly”, thanks man and we just received it!

 Conclusion: No, you cannot stop your Facebook campaigns because of the updates, yet you have to be more creative and entertaining.
 You should master the roles of each social network and design content for each platform separately.
 This year and upcoming years will require much more than a nice video or graphics that will go viral on Facebook.
-Real work is required and long living ideas for campaigns.
+Real work is required and long-living ideas for campaigns.

 Fellow marketers, you’re going to have to figure out a way to get people to take interest in what you say without giving away freebies or asking for shares and likes to enter a contest.